Willie Apiata: Ceremonies

 The investiture took place on 26 July 2007 at Government House, Wellington.
 The ceremony was presided over by Sir Anand Satyanand, the Governor-General of New Zealand, with the Prime Minister Helen Clark, and Apiata's army colleagues, in attendance.
 A separate homecoming ceremony was held in his home town of Te Kaha.

 As per her request, Apiata (alongside other Victoria Cross recipients) attended the funeral of Queen Elizabeth II on Sept 19, 2022.
+He also represented recipients of the Cross at the Coronation of Charles III and Camilla.

 VC gifted to nation

 In April 2008, Apiata donated his Victoria Cross of New Zealand medal to the NZSAS Trust, so that "the medal is protected for future generations".
 The medal remains available to Apiata and his family to wear.

+In early April 2025, Apiata gave this Victoria Cross of New Zealand medal to Minister for Veterans Chris Penk as part of efforts to lobby the New Zealand Parliament to pass legislation changing the definition of veterans.
+Under the Veteran Supports Act 2014, only veterans injured while serving overseas during a war or emergency operation qualify for pensions and compensation for service-related injuries or illness unless they served before the Accident Compensation Corporation (ACC) was founded in 1974.

 Medal ribbons

 Apiata's medal ribbons, as they would appear on the left breast of his uniform, are: